 These verses perfectly sum up the heart and character of God.
 He has never been after the destruction and devastation of His people.
 He is after their hearts.
 He is after our hearts.

-Somewhere between chapters 1 and 2 God’s people finally began to grasp this.
-We’re told in verses 18-27 of chapter 2 that God had pity on Israel and became jealous over His people.
+Somewhere between chapters 1 and 2, God’s people finally began to grasp this.
+We’re told in verses 18-27 of chapter 2 that God had pity on Israel and became jealous of His people.
 He graciously forgave them and would restore all that was lost.

 There Is Judgement For Sin

 The second half of Joel primarily focuses on future prophecy.
-These events weren’t specifically for Israel’s correction, but for future generations.
+These events weren’t specifically for Israel’s correction but for future generations.
 Quite possibly a generation much like our own.
 Yes, it is true that God graciously forgives.
 However, He cannot forgive if our hearts aren’t genuinely repentant.
-Chapter 3 goes on to explain how the nations who did not repent would face God’s judgement.
+Chapter 3 goes on to explain how the nations who did not repent would face God’s judgment.